Tak1za/ChatApp/README.md

 # ChatApp

-A simple Chat App UI design using flutter
+A UI design for a messenger application designed in Flutter